ETHIOPIA – The South

 Day 6: Turmi.
 Drive 72 km/ 1,5 hrs.
 Cross the Omo River by local canoe to Omorate to see the Dassenech people.
 Return to Turmi.
 ON Turmi Lodge

 Day 7: Turmi – Yabello, 296 km / 5:30 hrs.
 Walk around Turmi.
-Follow the Keske River (usually no running water) to see black and white Colubus monkey and birds.
+Follow the Keske River (usually no running water) to see black and white Colubus monkeys and birds.
 Drive to an Arbore village.
-Visit the Konso village of Yabello, with their maze-like villages, terraces for agriculture and Waga stelae, grave markers for the brave and important men of this people.
+Visit the Konso village of Yabello, with its maze-like villages, terraces for agriculture and Waga stelae, grave markers for the brave and important men of this people.
 ON Yabello hotel

 Day 9: Yabello – Yirgalem, 262 km/ 5 hrs.
 Leave the semi-arid savanna to hills with coffee ON Aregash Lodge, an eco-lodge on a coffee plantation in Yirgalem.